NorthernMagic/Ptera-Web-Guides/Quickstart Guides/Windows | Minecraft (Java) Shaders Quickstart.md

 #### INSTALLING FABRIC

 Fabric is lightweight and is blossoming with new mods everyday.
-Most of us here actually use Fabric as our primary loader.
+This section uses Fabric for Iris and actually most of us here actually use Fabric as our primary loader too!
 Before you install Fabric, make sure to close the Minecraft Launcher.
 Fabric won't install if it's still open.

 ⬇️You can download Fabric [here](https://fabricmc.net/use/installer/)